AzonInc/Doorman/docs/en/guide/hardware-compatibility.md

 If connected in 3-wire mode, you should be able to use the `P`-line to power your Doorman in most cases.

 ::: tip
-In some installations, the `a` and `b` wires are twisted, but this is handled by Doorman’s integrated bridge rectifier.
+In some installations, the `a` and `b` wires are twisted, but this is handled by Doorman's integrated bridge rectifier.
 Consider this when checking the voltage levels on the `a`, `b`, and `P` lines.
 :::

 #### Intercom Screw Terminal Explanation